PORTFOLIO CAREER WORKSHOP

 Ben Legg is an engineer, serial CEO of global digital businesses and former COO of Google Europe.
 He spent his early career as a British Army Officer and McKinsey consultant.
 He is now an angel investor and startup mentor, focused on supporting entrepreneurs at reinventing industries including healthcare, education and clean technology.
 He is also an award-winning management author and a co-founder of The Portfolio Collective.

-If you are interested in building a portfolio career, Ben Legg holds regular Portfolio Career Workshops.
+If you are interested in understanding what it means to have a portfolio career, Ben Legg has created an in-depth introduction video that tells you just that.
 You can learn more by clicking on the link below.